Operadic categories as a natural environment for Koszul duality: Sundry facts about operadic categories

-The requirement that $f',f'' \in \DO$ is crucial, otherwise the factorization would not be unique even in `simple' operadic categories as $\Fin$.
-It will sometimes suffice to assume the blow up for $\sigma = \id$ only, i.e.\ to assume
+The requirement that $f',f'' \in \DO$ is crucial, otherwise the factorization would not be unique even in ``simple'' operadic categories such as $\Fin$.
+It will sometimes suffice to assume the blow-up for $\sigma = \id$ only, i.e.\ to assume

 \begin{weak_blow up} For any $f' :S' \to T$ in $\DO$ and morphisms $\pi_i : \inv{f'}(i) \to F''_i$ in $\ttO$, $i \in |T|$, there exists a unique factorization of $f'$

 such that $f'' \in \DO$ and $\omega_i = \pi_i$ for all $i \in |T|$. \end{weak_blow up}